 Violence Against Women, Peace and Security

-Patriarchal Violence against Women is the Biggest Threat to Women's Peace and Security
+|Patriarchal Violence against Women is the Biggest Threat to Women's Peace and Security|

-Women are subject to violence not because they are more vulnerable than men, but because the universal patriarchal gender power order in all the societies, privileges men with power over women.
+Women are subject to violence not because they are more vulnerable than men, but because the universal patriarchal gender power order in all the societies privileges men with power over women.
 In order to keep this privileged position, men are exercising different forms of control: threats, psychological violence to physical, sexualized violence and murder.
 The subordinated position of women in peace makes them even more exposed when a military conflict erupts.
-Independently of the different nature of conflicts and occupations, there is universality in all of them: the marginalization and control over women increases and this control becomes synonymous with the control of the whole community.
+Independently of the different nature of conflicts and occupations, there is universality in all of them: the marginalization and control over women increases and this control become synonymous with the control of the whole community.

-The IFE-EFI works to expose the structures of violence against women in peace and war and to reinforce feminist analyses and a feminist vision of global justice where transnational alliances against militarism and the military are fundamental building blocks, in order to put human security that includes violence against women on the top of the political agendas.
+The IFE-EFI works to expose the structures of violence against women in peace and war and to reinforce feminist analyses and a feminist vision of global justice where transnational alliances against militarism and the military are fundamental building stones, in order to put human security that includes violence against women on the top of the political agendas.

 See conclusions and address to the European Parliament, European Commission and national governments from the participants of the European feminist conference “Security in Europe for whom?”
 (European Parliament, Brussels 18-19 /09 2006).